Hexatown/docs/microsoft/office365/staffhub/index.md

 inshort: Frontline employee hub & scheduler
 groups: Small Business Applications
 ---
-<i>Note: StaffHub is deprecating and its features will be absorbed into Microsoft Teams.
-[Details](https://support.office.com/en-us/article/microsoft-staffhub-to-be-retired-30ca17f3-5502-4bc9-bb0a-bed04bb362f0?ui=en-US&rs=en-US&ad=US).</i>
+Note: StaffHub is deprecating and its features will be absorbed into Microsoft Teams.
+[Details](https://support.office.com/en-us/article/microsoft-staffhub-to-be-retired-30ca17f3-5502-4bc9-bb0a-bed04bb362f0?ui=en-US&rs=en-US&ad=US).

 StaffHub is a frontline and shift worker portal used for scheduling, communicating, and hosting information simply and easily for a workforce that is rarely all together and need a central hub for documents, messaging, and shift schedules, on desktop or mobile.